-Diabetes is a metabolic disease that results in more glucose than ideal in the bloodstream.
+Diabetes is a metabolic disease that results in higher levels of glucose in the bloodstream.
 The cause of increased blood glucose levels is defined by the different types of diabetes.
 The two most common forms of diabetes are Type 1 and Type 2.

 Type 1 diabetes is a disorder of no insulin production.
 Insulin is the hormone in our body that moves glucose from our blood into our cells to help with energy production.